METALS-London copper prices steady, China outlook drags

 China accounts for nearly half the world's demand for copper, widely used in construction and infrastructure.

-"Copper's trading on the sidelines for now, there's not much fundamentally to push it up," said a commodities trader in Perth on condition of anonymity.

-* LONDON COPPER: Three-month copper on the London Metal Exchange was 0.19 percent higher at $5,622 a tonne by 0127 GMT, after marking a similar gain overnight.
+* LONDON COPPER: Three-month copper on the London Metal Exchange stood unchanged at $5,611 a tonne by 0127 GMT, after marking a modest 0.04-percent rise overnight.

 * NICKEL MINE: Vale Canada said on Tuesday it would suspend operations at its Birchtree nickel mine in the province of Manitoba on Oct.
 1 because of weak nickel prices and declining ore grades as the small, 51-year-old mine nears the end of its life.